Brand Names: Lexiva

-Fosamprenavir is an antiviral medication in a group of HIV medicines called protease (PRO-tee-ayz) inhibitors.
-Fosamprenavir prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Fosamprenavir is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

-Fosamprenavir is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
-Fosamprenavir is not a cure for HIV or AIDS.
+Fosamprenavir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+Fosamprenavir is for use in adults and children who are at least 4 weeks old.
+This medicine is not a cure for HIV or AIDS.